-Architects and MEP engineers more than any other members of the industry determine the energy efficiency, life-cycle cost, and indoor air quality of buildings.
+More than any other industry members, Architects, and MEP engineers determine the energy efficiency, life-cycle cost, and indoor air quality of buildings.
 Within the cost limits set by the building owner, architects and engineers are responsible for defining buildings that achieve the best possible performance in terms defined as “Sustainable” and “Green.”
 Hence, trade-off evaluations between performance and costs are essential parts of successful building design.

 Many of the steps necessary for achieving high building performance require “high tech” and expensive components.
-Others simply require the elimination of detrimental and outdated design practices.
-The practice of including the failure prone p-trap in the design of air conditioner drain systems is an example of outdated design practices.
+Others require the elimination of harmful and outdated design practices.
+Including the failure-prone p-trap in the design of air conditioner drain systems is an example of antiquated design practices.

 The propensity for p-trap failures and some of the consequences are documented in ASHRAE [American Society of Heating, Refrigerating and Air Conditioning Engineers] Standard 62-89R, paragraph 5.6.4, which reads as follows: